 currently attending.
 Has the young person joined your provision within Yes/No the last academic year?
-Details: the last academic year?
-Details.
-Current attendance % this academic year Are there any trends in non-school attendance?
+Details: Current attendance % this academic year Are there any trends in non-school attendance?
 Attendance % last academic year Has the young person received a fixed term Yes/No: exclusion in the last 12 months Details: Was the young person under threat of exclusion?
-Yes/No was the young person under threat of exclusion: Details: Details.
-Has the young person been permanently excluded in Yes/No: the previous 24 months?
-Details: Other comments relating to attendance and behavious Other Comments relating to attenuance and benaviour • • • • • • • • • • • • • • • • • • • • • Details:
+Yes/No Details: Has the young person been permanently excluded in Yes/No: the previous 24 months?
+Details: Other comments relating to attendance and behaviou r: Other comments relating to attendance and behaviou r: Other comments relating to attendance and behaviou r: Other comments relating to attendance and behaviou r: Other comments relating to attendance and behaviou Other comments relating to attendance and behaviou Other comments relating to attendance and behaviou Other comments relating to attendance and behaviou Other comments relating to attendance and behaviou Other comments relating to attendance and behaviou